A Schema-First View of Your FileMaker Pro Solution

 Auto-generated schema documentation for a FileMaker Pro database in DbSchema

-Connecting DbSchema to FileMaker Pro
+Connecting DbSchema to a Hosted FileMaker Pro File

 • Visualize FileMaker table and field relationships exposed through the JDBC interface